Saturday, October 16, 2021

 Michael married Debbie Rowe during the tour in Sydney, Australia.
 Debbie gave birth to Michael Jr., commonly known as Prince, in February of 1997 and daughter Paris in 1998.
 The couple divorced however in 1999.

 Jackson released remixes of the singles from HIStory as well as five new songs as the album Blood on the Dance Floor: HIStory in 1997.
 The album hit #1 in the U.K. and has sold over six million copies.
 The title song, represented by "Susie", is about fame and fame's betrayal.
-It hit the Top 10 in every civilized country except the United States, including #1 in the U.K., New Zealand and the U.K.
+It hit the Top 10 in every civilized country except the United States, including #1 in the U.K., New Zealand and Spain.

 "Morphine", recorded at The Hit Factory in New York, reached #4 in Spain and #5 in the United Kingdom.